ArthurJWH/GLOW/docs/info.md

 ### Display
 The interface has both graphical and text displays, that allow user to view current configuration and also receive feedback from the code;

+The plot is interactive, allowing : position selection, pan, zoom in/out and reset (`R` key).

 <br/>